Car Insurance Quotes Online: 2021 Guide

 Farmers: This provider has $10.7 billion in premiums written for a four percent market share.
 If you’re looking for an insurer known for outstanding customer service, Farmers should be at the top of your list.
 That being said, their prices tend to be on the higher end.

-Nationwide: This company has a three percent market share with $6.6 billion in premiums written.
+Nationwide: Nationwide has a three percent market share with $6.6 billion in premiums written.
 Their bundling discounts can offer excellent value, but their prices for standalone car insurance are often higher than average.

 American Family: This insurer accounts for two percent of the market with $5.8 billion in premiums written.
 Although American Family is limited to residents in just 17 states, they have an excellent reputation for service and pricing.

-Travelers: This company also has a two percent market share with $5.5 billion in premiums written.
+Travelers: Travelers also has a two percent market share with $5.5 billion in premiums written.
 They’re known for their outstanding customer service and competitive car insurance discounts.

 Insurers with competitive discounts